Best prices without any hidden costs

 You want to rent a camper and start a road trip to the Swiss lakes?
 No problem - we've picked out the country's most beautiful lakes for you:

-So if you want to rent a campervan, Switzerland is the perfect destination for a road trip.
+So if you want to rent an RV, Switzerland is the perfect destination for a road trip.
 Every region of the country is worth a visit - you'll find idyllic landscapes, fairytale towns and turquoise lakes everywhere.
 Perfect for renting a camper and getting to know the country in all its beauty.

 When should I take my camper to Switzerland?
 The good news is: this country is worth visiting at any time of year.
 Whether in spring, summer and autumn for hiking, or in winter for skiing and snowboarding.
 It's beautiful here at any time of year and always worth a trip.
 In the summer months, you can also go swimming in the many lakes in Switzerland.